LinguList/lexibank-data-old/datasets/sbvl/README.md

-# Lexicostatistic Wordlist of Semitic Languages
+# Semitic Basic Vocabulary Lists

 Cite the source dataset as